felixworen/sublime-settings/JsPrettier/README.md

 ### Install JsPrettier Manually

-1. Download and extract Js​Prettier [zip file] to your [Sublime Text Packages directory].
+1. Download and extract JsPrettier [zip file] to your [Sublime Text Packages directory].
 2. Rename the extracted directory from `SublimeJsPrettier-master` to `JsPrettier`.

 **Default Sublime Text Packages Paths:** <a name="default-st-paths"></a>